 \subsection{Topology diagram}

-The topology diagram $\topology$ we used to form-find the staircase is shown in Figure \ref{fig:staircase_topology}.
-We represented each of the chords with two trails connected by a single deviation edge at the middle since the chords are the two main paths for load transfer towards the supports.
-As secondary load-transfer elements, we modeled the 18 ribs and ties only with deviation edges and auxiliary trails.
+Figure \ref{fig:staircase_topology} displays the topology diagram $\topology$ we build to form-find the staircase.
+We represent each of the chords with two trails connected by a single deviation edge at the middle since the chords are the two main paths for load transfer towards the supports.
+As secondary load-transfer elements, we model the 18 ribs and ties with deviation edges and auxiliary trails.